Parsa-Rajabi/CPSC-344/docs/syllabus.md

 ## Tutorial/Workshops

-CPSC 344 has four "workshops" (listed as Tutorials on Workday).
+CPSC 344 has seven "workshops" (listed as Tutorials on Workday).
 These sessions are designed to be hands-on and interactive, where students will work on assignments, projects, and other activities.
 The workshops are only conducted in-person, no recordings will be made available.

 Workshop materials will be posted on course canvas page and mirrored on the course website.